Devkkaran/git-lerning-coursera/README.md

 I hope this clears things up!

-Here's an easy explanation of what's happening in the SSH configuration process:
+# 7. SSH configuration process:

 ### 1. **What is SSH?**
 SSH is a secure way to connect to another computer or server over the internet.
 It ensures that no one can see what you're doing while you're connected.